neurodatascience/file_tree_check/README.md

 run, the absolute path to the config file should be given at the top of the `src/file_tree_check/main.py`.

-## Structure of the script

-- **_main.py_** is where the sequential series of processing takes places.

-- **_statBuilder.py_** handles the creation of the output files.

-- **_identifierEngine.py_** contains the IdentifierEngine class.
-This class is used to extract the identifier string from files and directories based on the regular expression given to it (from the config file).

-- **_smartPath.py_** contains the SmartPath abstract class.
-The SmartFilePath and SmartDirectoryPath both inherit from it.

-- **_smartFilePath.py_** contains the SmartDirectoryPath class, the implementation of SmartPath for files.

-- **_smartDirectoryPath.py_** contains the SmartFilePath class, the implementation of SmartPath for directories.

 ## Usage

 ### Overview